gaorlov/yaml_b_sides/README.md

 * `property( name, defaul= nil )` : will set a single field. will set defaul value to nil if omitted
 * `properties( props = {})` : takes a hash; will set many defaults at once

+### Associations

+You can define simple associations that behave very much like ActiveRecord associations.
+Once you define your association, you will have a method with that name that will do the lookups and cache the results for you.

+* `belongs_to association`: the base object has to have the association id
+  * will return a single object or nil
+* `has_one`: the assiociation object has the id of the base.
+  * will return a single object or nil
+* `has_many`: the association object has the id of the base.
+  * will return an array

 ### Example

 To use the `People` class from earlier, a fully fleshed out model would look something like: